The Custom of the Country: Plot

 Undine is soon dissatisfied with Raymond, too.
-The de Chelles are hidebound aristocrats, their wealth tied up in land and art and antiques that they will not consider selling, and Undine cannot adjust to the staid customs of upper-class French society.
+The de Chelles are hidebound aristocrats, their wealth tied in land and art and antiques that they will not consider selling, and Undine cannot adjust to the staid customs of upper-class French society.
 She also resents having to spend most of her time in the country because her husband cannot pay for expensive stays, entertainment, and shopping trips in Paris.

 Undine at last runs into Elmer Moffat, now extremely wealthy and successful.
-They renew their acquaintance and Undine realizes that he is the only man she has ever really loved.
-She suggests that they begin an affair which will be tolerated by her husband and his family as long as they are discreet.
-To her surprise Elmer refuses and insists that he will only renew their relationship if she divorces Raymond and marries him.
+They renew their acquaintance, and Undine realizes that he is the only man she really loved.
+She suggests that they begin an affair, which will be tolerated by her husband and his family as long as they are discreet.
+To her surprise, Elmer refuses and insists that he will only renew their relationship if she divorces Raymond and marries him.

 Now, married to the crass midwestern businessman who was best suited to her in the first place, Undine finally has everything she ever desired.
-Still, it is clear that she wants even more: in the last paragraph of the novel, she imagines what it would be like to be an ambassador's wife – a position closed to her owing to her divorces.
+Still, it is clear that she wants even more: In the last paragraph of the novel, she imagines what it would be like to be an ambassador's wife, a position closed to her owing to her divorces.